About the Artists

 Shishov’s motto is art must speak.
 He’s investigating eternal themes of mankind via artistic materials and artifacts.
 Shishov's artworks shows that art is for everyone.
 He pursues the goal to show that fashion art objects can be created from absolutely everything.

-Anna Kerman, Isle of Wight, UK
+Anna Kerman, UK

 Anna Kerman is a Swedish born (b.1980) emerging artist.
 Her style displays the influence of a variety of painters, such as Jackson Pollock, Mark Rothko, Francis Bacon and Lee Krasner.